To,

 The Board of Directors has approved a Code of Conduct which is applicable to the

-corruption and unethical dealings / behaviors of any form and the Board has laid down the
+and unethical dealings behaviors of any form and the Board has laid down the directives to

 The Code lays down the standard procedure of business conduct which is expected to be